pjakiela/ECON523/exercises/R4-DD2.md

 ```
 cutoff <- quantile(e4data$meantba, probs = 0.75, na.rm = "TRUE")
 ```
-Add this to your code and then create a new variable `high_exp` that is an indicator for DHS clusters where the level of TBA use prior to the ban exceeded the cutoff we just calculated.
+Add this to your code and then create a new column/variable (in the `e4data` data frame) called `high_exp` that is an indicator for DHS clusters where the level of TBA use prior to the ban exceeded the cutoff we just calculated.
 Replace this variable with NA for observations where data on the use of TBAs is missing (i.e. when `m3g` equals 9).
-What is the mean of `high_exposure`?
+What is the mean of `high_exp`?

 ### Question 7

 The last variable we need to conduct difference-in-differences analysis is an interaction between our treatment variable, `high_exp`, and the `post` variable.
-Generate such a variable.
+Generate such a variable as a column in the `e4data` data frame.
 I suggest calling it `highxpost`.

 ### Question 8

 Now you are ready to run a regression.
 Regress the `tba` dummy on `high_exp`, `post`, and `highxpost`.
 What is the difference-in-differences estimate of the treatment effect of the TBA ban on use of informal birth attendants?
 How do your results compare to those in Table 5, Panel A, Column 1 of the paper?

+### Question 9

 You are using the same data as Professor Godlonton and Dr. Okeke, so you should be able to replicate their coefficient estimates and standard errors **exactly**.
 Have you done